Benzinga readers often choose Interactive Brokers as the best brokers for bonds.

 Yes, this is an article about bonds, but before you slam that back button on your browsers, know that bonds still have a place in most portfolios.
-If you’re a risk-taker with 30 years of investing ahead of you, a portfolio of only stocks is probably something you can manage.
+If you’re a risk-taker with 30 years of investing ahead of you, a portfolio of only stocks is probably something you can.
 But it’s worthwhile to at least learn about bonds and their place in a portfolio because as we age, bonds become an increasingly important part of the puzzle.
+That's why as an investor, you need to know about the best online brokers for bonds.

 You’ll find no shortage of brokers with diverse bond offerings, so finding the right one depends on your goals.
-Benzinga has created a list of our five favorite brokers for bond traders.
+Benzinga has created a list of our five favorite brokers for bond traders. s a bondholder, you deserve to open a brokerage account that actually serves you.
 Each broker here brings a special attribute — something they do better than anyone else.

 Interactive Brokers is another oasis for active traders, with a host of advanced features, customizable platforms and discounts for large movers.
 Bond traders can find plenty to like on Interactive Brokers as well, as long as they understand the fee structure.
 Commissions are percentage-based — Treasuries are 0.002% for the first $1 million ($5 min), municipal bonds are 0.05% for the first $10,000 ($1 min, $125 max), and corporate bonds and CDs are 0.1% for the first $10,000 ($1 min, $250 max).